x123/certwatch/docs/plan.md

     -   [x] **#136 - Publish Alerts from `app::run`:** Pass the `Sender` end of the channel to `app::run` and call `sender.send(alert)` after an alert is created.
 Handle potential send errors by logging them.
     -   [x] **#137 - Create `LoggingSubscriber`:** In the `notification` module, create a `LoggingSubscriber` task that takes a `Receiver`, loops, and logs each received alert.
     -   [x] **#138 - Add Configuration:** Add `--enable-notifications` flag and `CERTWATCH_ENABLE_NOTIFICATIONS` env var.
 In `main.rs`, only spawn the subscriber and pass the sender to `app::run` if this is enabled.
-    -   [x] **#139 - Write Pipeline Integration Test:** Create a new integration test that enables notifications, runs the app, and asserts that the expected alert information appears in the logs.
+    -   [x] **#139 - Write Pipeline Unit Test:** Create a new unit test that enables notifications, runs the app, and asserts that the expected alert information appears in the logs.

 ---